Krems an der Donau – Sights and tips for connoisseurs

 Hotels in Krems, the city on the Danube in Austria

-We have tested these accommodations ourselves and can recommend them:
+We have tested these accommodations ourselves and can therefore recommend them from our own experience:

 arte Hotel Krems an der Donau